 Abroad for the 2017-2018 academic Year.

-I am a third year doctoral student in the Department of History at Duke University.
+I am a fourth year doctoral candidate in the Department of History at Duke University.
 My dissertation project offers a critically engaged history of sociability (more deftly conveyed by the Portuguese notion of convivência) and inter-class and inter-racial relationships in the Northeast Brazilian city of Recife from 1958 to 1987.
 I also co-teach a vertically integrated research seminar for the Bass Connections team, "The Cost of Opportunity?
 Higher Education and Social Mobility in the Baixada Fluminense, Rio de Janeiro."
 Between 2014 and 2016, I served as coordinator of the Global Brazil Humanities Lab at the John Hope Franklin Humanities Institute.
 My primary advisor is John D. French.

 From Statement of Autonomy to Elite Vendetta: New Insights on Pernambuco's 'Peddler's War,' 1710-11.
 Latin America and the Caribbean: Approximations of the Past, Anticipation of the Future.
 Duke-UNC Consortium in Latin American Studies.
 February 13,...